-Prerequisites: None Grades: 9-12 Length: 1 Year Course #: 1303300 This year-long, entry-
+Prerequisites: None Grades: 9-12 Length: 1 Year

+Course #: 1303300

 This year-long, entry-level class, designed for students with little or no choral experience, promotes the enjoyment and appreciation of music through performance of beginning choral repertoire from a variety of times and places.
 Rehearsals focus on the development of critical listening skills; foundational instrumental technique and skills, music literacy, and ensemble skills; and aesthetic musical awareness culminating in periodic public performances.